High Desert (Oregon): Geography

-The high desert of Oregon is located in the central and southeastern part of the state.
+The high desert of Oregon is located in the central and southeastern parts of the state.
 It covers approximately 24000 sqmi, extending approximately 200 mi from central Oregon east to the Idaho border and 130 mi from central Oregon south to the Nevada border.
 Most of the region is located in Crook, Deschutes, Harney, Lake, and Malheur counties.

 The high desert is named as such for its generally high elevation, averaging about 4000 ft across the region.
 It is bordered by the eastern foothills of the Cascade Range to the west.
 The Blue Mountains are the geographical boundary to the north, marking the northern end of the high desert's semi-arid plateau.
 The southern high desert is part of North America's Basin and Range Province, which extends south through Nevada and Arizona and into Mexico.
 It contains large alkali lakes and tall cliffs, some with a prominence of more than 2000 ft.
 Steens Mountain, in Harney County, is the highest point within the region; its summit is 9733 ft above sea level.
 To the east, the high desert country of the Columbia Plateau extends across the Snake River and into Idaho.

 A number of rivers flow through the high desert region.
 These include the Deschutes River and its tributary the Crooked River, as well as the Malheur, Owyhee, and John Day rivers, which are all within the Columbia River watershed.
 Because the high desert encompasses the portion of the hydrographic Great Basin located in Oregon, smaller rivers in the high desert flow into closed basins.
 The Chewaucan River, the Donner und Blitzen River, and the Silvies River each flow into some of the high desert's salt lakes.